Thousands of greyhounds are registered each year in the greyhound racing industries in Ireland and the UK. The majority are bred in Ireland.

 In March 2018 the Greyhound Board of Great Britain (the governing body of licensed racing) published injury, retirement and euthanasia statistics for 2017 for the first time ever since greyhound racing began in the UK in 1926.
 This step was taken in compliance with a requirement from the Government Department for Environment, Food and Rural Affairs (DEFRA) in response to its demand for greater transparency from the greyhound racing industry.

 The figures for 2017 showed that 1,013 greyhounds were put to sleep or suffered sudden/natural death, in the words of the GBGB.
-We were astounded that 67% (and that’s being generous because some of the other labels for euthanasia seem to fit with convention but lack proper definition) of these deaths were inadequately explained or attributed to the high cost of treatment, or no home being found.
+We were astounded that 67% of these deaths lacked detailed explanation or were attributed to the high cost of treatment, or no home being found.
 Sadly 25.4% (257) of the deaths took place “trackside”.
 This equates to 5 greyhounds per week being killed at a race.
 This is heartbreaking, knowing that these poor, gentle greyhounds suffered so publicly in the name of gambling and entertainment.
 That is exploitation and we believe The League Against Cruel Sports was right to repeat its 2016 call for greyhound racing to be “consigned to the ranks of cruel sports which are no longer acceptable”.
 You can read more about the data in our blog.

 Greyhounds also race on unlicensed (‘flapping’) tracks.
 There are no figures are available for the exact number of greyhounds racing, sustaining injuries or dying on flapping tracks.